promotedai/react-native-metrics/README.md

 2. (Optional) `insertion_id`, or `insertionId` should contain the insertion ID as provided by Promoted for inserted content.
 3. (Optional) `name` can contain a human-readable name for the content, and can be used for debugging purposes.
 This field is not sent to backends.

-If your content objects contain additional data, we recommend filtering out all content except the above:
+If your content objects contain additional data, we recommend filtering out all data except the above:

 ~~~js
 const contentList = myViewableItems.map(i => ({